-After so much exercise and excitement, your kids will need to eat well and stay hydrated.
+After so much exercise and excitement, your kids will need to eat well and stay hydrated in the El Cerrito sunshine.

-Camp Olympia offers an optional catered lunch and snack program Monday through Friday.
+Camp Olympia offers an optional catered lunch and snack program Monday through Friday in our cafeteria.
 Campers can choose from three fresh options prepared on site each day.
 Hot, buttered pasta and make-your-own sandwiches are available everyday.
 A new, yummy, kid-friendly item such as pizza, tacos, hamburgers, and chicken nuggets rotates in and out as the third choice.

 All meals are made fresh daily and include seasonal fruits and veggies at no charge.